MiddleSchool.Net: The wait is worth it!

 Technological Literacy for Administrators

-Seven rubrics offered from the School Administrator magazine may help school leaders determine how to best use information technologies.
+Seven rubrics offered from the School Administrator ? magazine may help school leaders determine how? to best? use information technologies.
 "Planning for good administrative use of technology also requires that administrators assess their own technological skills so they can plan for their own professional development needs."
 A must read article for those who lead schools where technology integration is not fully deployed.

 What "habits of mind & heart" help school leaders guide successful school change over time?
 Summary of a USDE study with link to complete document.